Magnificat in E-flat major, BWV 243a: Composition history

 For Christmas the same year, Bach performed his Magnificat with four inserted laudes, songs of praise related to Christmas, partly in German, partly in Latin.
 In a vespers service on 25 December 1723, he performed the cantata Christen, ätzet diesen Tag, BWV 63, and the Magnificat at the Nikolaikirche, on 26 December the cantata Darzu ist erschienen der Sohn Gottes, BWV 40, in the Thomaskirche.

 Bach used as a cantus firmus in movement 10 the chant associated with Luther's German version of the Magnificat canticle, "Meine Seele erhebt den Herren".
 A year later Bach composed for the feast of the Visitation the chorale cantata Meine Seel erhebt den Herren, BWV 10, based on the German Magnificat.
 The musicologist Alberto Rizzuti compared the two settings which were possibly performed in one service on 2 July 1724.

 For Visitation of 1733, Bach revised his Magnificat, creating the version better known today.
 In that version, transposed to D major, the laudes interpolations were abandoned.
 Limited differences in instrumentation include replacing the recorders by flutes and including these in the tutti movements.
 Changes in musical texture were even smaller, mellowing the harmony near the end of the Omnes generationes movement being the most noticeable.

 Bach's son Carl Philipp Emanuel Bach followed the example of an extended setting, composing a Magnificat in nine movements in 1749, at the end of his father's life.

 Music

 Scoring and structure

 Bach scored the work festively.
 The autograph reads: "J.J.
 Magnificat à 3 Trombe Tamburi 2 Hautb.
 Basson.
 2 Violini.
 Viola 5 Voci è Continuo", translating to: Jesu Juva ("Jesus, help!") / Magnificat for three trumpets, timpani, two oboes, bassoon, two violins, viola, five voices, continuo).
 The five voices are two sopranos (SI, SII), alto (A), tenor (T) and bass (B)).
-The instruments of the Baroque orchestra are listed in the first publication by Simrock in 1811 as "due violini, due oboe, tre trombi, tamburi, basson, viola e basso continuo", i.e. two violins, two oboes, three trumpets (in E-flat), timpani (E-flat and B-flat), bassoon, viola and basso continuo.
+The instruments of the Baroque orchestra are listed in the first publication by Simrock in 1811 as "due violini, due oboe, tre trombi, tamburi, basson, viola e basso continuo", i.e. two violins, two oboes, three trumpets (in E♭), timpani (E♭ and B♭), bassoon, viola and basso continuo.
 Two recorders (flauto dolce) are required for aria No. 9 Esurientes.